-The aircraft and FSTD used for the PIR flight test must be of the appropriate category and be capable of being operated for the kind of operations relevant to the private instrument endorsement(s) covered by the flight test.
+The aircraft and FSTD used for the PIR flight test must be of the appropriate category and be capable of being operated for the kind of operations relevant to the private instrument endorsements covered by the flight test.

-The FEH activities and manoeuvres, listed in the Requirements column of Table 26 below, mirror the PIR test form and FTM items.
+The activities and manoeuvres, listed in FEH 24.4.3 table 35, mirror the PIR test form and FTM items.
 They are a paraphrase of the Part 61 MOS Schedule 5 for the PIR flight test.